NCAR/python-tutorial/source/tutorials/yourfirst.rst

    ..

-4. Change the :code:`columns` and :code:`types` dictionary we read from the data file to read in the humidity and heat index values as :code:`float`\s:
+4. Change the :code:`columns` and :code:`types` dictionary we read from the data file to read in the humidity and heat index values as :python:`float`\s:

    .. code-block:: python
       :lineno-start: 1